 About Lion One Metals Ltd.

-Lion One's flagship asset is the 100-per-cent-owned, fully permitted high-grade Tuvatu alkaline gold project, located on the island of Viti Levu in Fiji.
-Lion One envisions a low-cost high-grade underground gold mining operation at Tuvatu coupled with exciting exploration upside inside its tenements covering the entire Navilawa Caldera, an underexplored yet highly prospective seven km diameter alkaline gold system.
-Lion One's chief executive officer Walter Berukoff leads an experienced team of explorers and mine builders and has owned or operated over 20 mines in seven countries.
-As the founder and former CEO of Miramar Mines, Northern Orion and La Mancha Resources, Mr. Berukoff is credited with building over $3-billion of value for shareholders.
+Lion One's flagship asset is the 100-per-cent-owned, fully permitted, high-grade Tuvatu alkaline gold project, located on the island of Viti Levu in Fiji.
+Lion One envisions a low-cost, high-grade, underground gold-mining operation at Tuvatu, coupled with exciting exploration upside inside its tenements covering the entire Navilawa Caldera, an underexplored, yet highly prospective, seven-kilometre-diameter alkaline gold system.
+Walter Berukoff, Lion One's chief executive officer, leads an experienced team of explorers and mine builders, and he has owned or operated over 20 mines in seven countries.
+As the founder and former chief executive officer of Miramar Mines, Northern Orion and La Mancha Resources, Mr. Berukoff is credited with building over $3-billion of value for shareholders.

 We seek Safe Harbor.

 © 2023 Canjex Publishing Ltd. All rights reserved.